saiyien/user-joborder-app-frontend/README.md

 3. Open your browser and navigate to the URL to access the application.

+4. First create a new user before you can login with the created user email.

+5. You have to login first to get the token before can list all the created user.

-4. Navigate to the user details page by clicking on a user's name from the user list.
+6. Navigate to the user details page by clicking on a user's name from the user list.

-5. You will see user details and a map displaying the job order pickup and dropoff points.
+7. You will see user details and a map displaying the job order pickup and dropoff points.